-Samsung has finally announced its Galaxy Note 20 phones, marking the latest entry in its S-Pen-toting flagship series.
+Samsung announced the Galaxy Note 20 phones back in August, marking the latest entry in its S-Pen-toting flagship series.
 The phones are pretty solid on paper too, featuring flagship chipsets (in the US, at least), plenty of internal storage, OLED screens, and triple rear camera setups.

 Like the idea of these super-sized phones but don’t want to spend a ton of cash?
 Maybe you just want to know if there are similar alternatives out there?
 We’ve rounded up the best Samsung Galaxy Note 20 alternatives on the global market.